Beingstupid4me/Stick_Hero/README.md

 3. Configure your IDE to include the JavaFX library and add VM options to include the JavaFX modules.

 ## Assumptions
-- When the Player is in moving state, user is advised **`to not click`** at that time, as it can cause buggy behaviours.
-Although this bug comes Sometime only.
+- When the Player is in moving state, user is advised **`not to click`** at the time as it may cause buggy behaviour sometimes.
+Although this bug comes rarely.
 - Consider a Scenario where a player is dying but can touch/is touching a diamond then it can collect that.
-- The hitbox ( the space to be considered part of itself ) of the diamond is intentionally left big for the ease of the player to play it.
+- The hitbox ( the space around an objest, that's considered a part of it ) of the diamond is intentionally left big for the ease of the player to play it.
 - The paths of all the images are absolute, so to run it, the paths have to refactor.

 ## Running the Application